By Sian Dickie, Students' Union Education Officer

 You can personalise your Canvas experience by managing your Canvas Dashboard and tailoring the notifications you receive in each course.
 This allows you to choose the information that is delivered to you and where and how often you receive it.
 There is also a really useful ‘To Do’ and ‘Coming Up’ section on the Dashboard which collates key activities, e.g. assignment submission dates, you have across your courses.

 A huge benefit to students for this academic year is the availability of Ally for Canvas.
 This tool enables students to easily download alternative formats of content which includes an audio version, electronic braille, tagged PDF, and more.
 This means that you can access and engage with course files in the formats that suit you best.
+Further information about Ally can be found in the Student FAQs.

 The inbox tool and group functionality on Canvas including the ability to hold online conferences will make getting in touch with lecturers and fellow students for group work much easier.
 This will create a much better work/life balance for students and will avoid the need to create multiple group chats on Facebook for University work.
 This will be really important during a time when so much of our lives will be online.